 - Parking Alternatives

-The Parking Committee generally meets on the second Monday of every month; applicants assigned parking spaces are notified within three business days of the meeting.
+The Parking Committee generally meets on the second Wednesday of every month; applicants assigned parking spaces are notified within three business days of the meeting.
 Once a space is offered, the applicant has one week in which to accept before being required to reapply.
-Applicants not assigned spaces are placed on a wait list until space is available.
 Please note that only complete applications are forwarded to the Parking Committee for review.

 Approved parkers without proof of a home address withing the parking eligibility parameters and/or a vehicle registered to the parker, spouse or same sex domestic partner as recognized by Human Resources may not begin parking until this is provided.